Updated: Feb 21

 General Assembly is the annual gathering of Unitarian Universalists, where we conduct business of the Association, explore the theological underpinnings of our faith, and lean fully into our mission and principles.
 That remains true even when we cannot gather physically.
 Last year, GA had more than 4,900 registered attendees participate from remote locations around the world.
 Although we give up the face-to-face interaction and hugs that are prevalent when we meet in-person, we retain our dedication to community and make our experience more accessible and more environmentally sustainable.

-2021 Ware Lecture to be delivered by Stacey Abrams and Desmond Meade
+You can view events from the 2021 and other past General Assemblies here: https://www.uua.org/ga/past/2021 2021 Ware Lecture delivered by Stacey Abrams and Desmond Meade

 Stacey Abrams is the New York Times bestselling author of Our Time Is Now and Lead from the Outside, an entrepreneur and a political leader.
 She served as Democratic Leader of the Georgia House of Representatives for 7 years prior to running for Governor of Georgia, where she won more votes than any other Democrat in the state’s history.
 She launched Fair Fight Action after the 2018 gubernatorial election to ensure every American has a voice in our election system, Fair Count to ensure accuracy in the 2020 Census and the Southern Economic Advancement Project, a public policy initiative to broaden economic power and build equity in the South.
 Abrams received degrees from Spelman College, the LBJ School of Public Affairs at the University of Texas, and Yale Law School.
 Born in Madison, Wisconsin, she and her five siblings grew up in Gulfport, Mississippi and were raised in Georgia.